A full characterization of invariant embeddability of unimodular planar graphs: Embeddings of URPG's into and

 We now prove that this unimodular embedding has positive intensity.
 All edges of $(G^+,o^+)$ are mapped to geodesics, and the embedding gives a triangulation of $\H^2$.
-We consider the following equivariant allocation: take the barycentric subdivision of each triangle into 6 smaller triangles, and assign each to the one original vertex it is incident to.
+We consider the following factor allocation: take the barycentric subdivision of each triangle into 6 smaller triangles, and assign each to the one original vertex it is incident to.
 The number of triangles assigned to $o^+$ is $2 \deg_{G^+}(o^+)$, so the expected area of these pieces is at most $(\pi/2)\cdot 2\E[\deg_{G^+}(o^+)] < \infty$.

-By Proposition \ref{prop:intensity} this implies that the intensity of the embedding of $(G^+,o^+)$ is positive.
+Consequently the intensity of the embedding of $(G^+,o^+)$ is positive.
 As $S$ has positive density in $G^+$, the embedding restricted to $S$ also has positive intensity.
 Therefore we get an invariant embedding by Theorem \ref{theorem:invariant_from_unimodular}.

 Finally, URPG's have no invariant or unimodular embeddings into the wrong space as proven in Propositions \ref{prop:no_invar_nonamen}, \ref{prop:no_invar_amen} and \ref{prop:pathologies} below. \end{proof}